-Pioneer Inns and Taverns is a landmark five-volume work published by the Canadian historian Edwin C. Guillet (1898-1975).
-Born in Cobourg, Ontario, his ancestors, of French Huguenot lineage, arrived in Upper Canada in the early 1800s from Jersey.
-He claimed in fact a blood connection to another distant son of Jersey, the American writer Henry David Thoreau.
+Pioneer Inns and Taverns is a landmark five-volume work published by Canadian historian Edwin C. Guillet (1898-1975).
+Born in Cobourg, Ontario, his ancestors, of French Huguenot lineage, arrived in Upper Canada in the early 1800s, from Jersey.
+He claimed in fact a blood connection to another son (distantly) of Jersey, American writer Henry Thoreau.

-The first volume was issued in 1954 and the remainder appeared by 1962.
-Volume One indicates clearly that it was self-published; the latter volumes bear the imprint of the “Ontario Publishing Company” but I think that was an alter ego of Mr. Guillet.
+The first volume was issued in 1954, and the remainder by 1962.
+Volume One indicates clearly that it was self-published; the other volumes bear the imprint “Ontario Publishing Company” but I think it was an alter ego of Mr. Guillet.

-The set comprises four printed volumes since Volumes Two and Three are bound together.
+The set comprised four printed volumes since Volumes Two and Three were bound together.
 They were republished at least once, in a two-volume set.
-The series deals principally with early Upper Canada but Lower Canada (later Quebec province) and parts of New York State are also covered.
+The series deals principally with early Upper Canada but Lower Canada (Quebec) and parts of New York State are also covered.
 The fifth volume is a history of British pub names and signage.

-Later researchers of early Ontario tavern life and drinking practises acknowledged the importance of Mr. Guillet’s work.
+Later researchers of early Ontario tavern life and drinking practises have acknowledged the importance of Guillet’s work.
 He was what today is called an independent or unaffiliated researcher.
-Part of his career was in teaching including at a technical high school in Toronto.
-He later worked as an archivist for the Ontario government.
+He worked in teaching, including at a technical high school in Toronto, and later as an archivist for the Ontario government.

-Mr. Guillet held a master’s degree in both history and English from McMaster University in Hamilton, ON.
-He deployed considerable talents in his book including extensive researching, as his bibliographies show, and an effective writing style.
-Every generation has its writers who explicate the past but inevitably reflect their time.
-Since Guillet’s time the academics Craig Heron, Douglas McCalla, and Julia Roberts, among others, have examined similar subject matter, but from new perspectives.
-For example, Julia Roberts has examined how the tavern functioned for different social classes and particular groups among them such as women and blacks.
+Guillet held a master’s degree in both history and English from McMaster University in Hamilton, Ontario, and this background shows in the book.
+And true it is every generation has its writers who elucidate the past but inevitably, reflect their time.
+Since Guillet’s time the academics Craig Heron, Douglas McCalla, and Julia Roberts, among others, have examined similar subject matter but from new perspectives.
+For example, Julia Roberts has examined how the tavern functioned for different social classes, and particular groups among them such as women and blacks.

 History has always been written at differing levels, reflecting finally the personality and background of the writers.
 Guillet was not an academic historian but more than a popular or antiquarian writer.
 I use the latter terms without meaning anything pejorative.
 Much important historical, and other learned work, has been performed outside the ivied halls…